The Callous Daoboys

 The Callous Daoboys are an American mathcore band from Atlanta, Georgia.
-Their name is a play on words, based on the Dallas Cowboys football team.
+Their name is a spoonerism of the football team the Dallas Cowboys.

 History

 My Dixie Wrecked and Animal Tetris (2016–2017)

 The Callous Daoboys released their debut EP, titled My Dixie Wrecked, on April 1, 2017.
 On December 1 of that same year, the band released their second EP, Animal Tetris.
 This was the last release to contain the band's original lineup.

 Die on Mars (2018–2022)

 In early 2018, drummer Alex Jerral and bassist Claire Darling left the band; Sam Williamson joined as the band's new drummer, and Jackie Buckalew as the bassist.
 On June 21, 2019, the band released their debut studio album, Die on Mars, under Dark Trail Records.
 Reception to the album was very positive, and gained a lot of attention for the band.
 Caleb Newton of Captured Howls described the album as "...an immersive experience that's far out ahead of... any kind of conventional songwriting."